 Every year, if you have comparable coverage, you must file a waiver with Saint Mary's College by going to www.stmarys-ca.edu/health-wellness-center/insurance-waivers.
 Be sure to print your confirmation page for your records.
 Once you have completed the waiver, Saint Mary's will credit your account for the premium.
 This will occur in 5 business days.
 The waiver must be completed on or before SEPTEMBER 10, 2014.
 If you waive prior to receiving your opening eBill in early July, you will not see the charge on your bill at all!
 If you waive after you receive your opening eBill, the charge will be reversed up until September 10, 2014.
 No waivers will be accepted after September 10th.

-PLEASE NOTE: The waiver opportunity will shut down at the end of the add/drop period, September 10, 2014.
+PLEASE NOTE: The waiver opportunity will shut down on September 10, 2014.
 If you have NOT completed the waiver by September 10th, you will be insured for the FULL academic year with no other chance to waive.
 Once a student is enrolled, there are NO premium refunds.
 The cost of the annual medical insurance policy is estimated at $1,740 ($870 each term).
 This charge is subject to change.
 The entire amount of $1,740 will be billed to your student account.
 A charge of $870 will be on your fall bill and a charge of $870 will be on your spring bill.
 No refunds will be made after the closure of the waiver process.
 If you withdraw, file a leave of absence, or cease attending classes without having waived the insurance by the deadline, the insurance coverage will continue to the end of the semester regardless of whether you are enrolled in classes and you will be liable for the insurance fee.

 ATTENTION: International students and U.S. citizens whose primary residence is abroad will NOT be able to waive the school insurance.
 Mandatory enrollment is required if your permanent address is abroad.
 Graduate and professional students are not eligible for the plan unless they are international students.
 All international students (graduate and/or undergraduate) and U.S. citizens whose primary residence is abroad are REQUIRED to enroll in the College sponsored plan and should visit the Center for International Programs for additional information.